-The greatest barrier to
+The refusal to take

 The refusal to take sides on great moral issues is itself a decision.
 It is a silent acquiescence to evil.
 The Tragedy of our time is that those who still believe in honesty lack fire and conviction, while those who believe in dishonesty are full of passionate conviction.
 Fulton J. Sheen